vita-student-projects/group42_3DMOT/README.md

 <b>3D Multi-Object Tracking: for DLAV CIVIL-459 by Johan Lagerby and Axel Englund</b>
 Built upon [AB3DMOT](https://github.com/xinshuoweng/AB3DMOT) and using [DINOv2](https://github.com/facebookresearch/dinov2) for extracting visual features for tracking.
+AB3DMOT, the method we built our contribution into can be found here "[3D Multi-Object Tracking: A Baseline and New Evaluation Metrics](http://www.xinshuoweng.com/papers/AB3DMOT/proceeding.pdf)".

 <img src="our_viz.gif" alt="GIF Example" width="800" height="300">

+## Contribution Overview
+Our contribution is to add visual appearance re-identification to an existing mulitple 3D tracking algortihm that doesn't use visual feautres.
+We choose AB3DMOT ([paper](http://www.xinshuoweng.com/papers/AB3DMOT/proceeding.pdf)) as our baseline model from which we added a visual appearance functionality.
+To get the visual feautres from a detection, we use facebook research's visual deep model DINOv2 ([paper](https://arxiv.org/abs/2304.07193)).
+We calculate the similarity between detections and tracklets using the cosine similarity and uses that as cost/affinity.
+We then add a hyper-parameter $\alpha$ which controls the how much of our contribution to use in calculation of the cost matrix:
+$$\text{Total cost} = (1-\alpha) \cdot \text{AB3DMOT cost} + \alpha \cdot \text{Our contribution cost}$$

 ## System Requirements